IBMDeveloperBNL/hlfabric-lab/README.md

 let blockchainClient = new BlockChainModule.BlockchainClient();
 ```

-The code should now look like
+The code should now look like:

 ```ts
 /* tslint:disable:no-any */